MakotoE/aws-academy-notes/notes.md

 # Shared responsibility model
 - AWS is responsible for protecting the hardware, software, and facilities that run AWS services
+  - AWS is responsible for security of the cloud
-- The customer is responsible for application security, for example:
+- The customer is responsible for application security
+  - For example:
     - Correct configuration of AWS services
     - Operating systems on compute instances
     - Authentication of users
+  - The customer is responsible for security in the cloud

 # AWS IAM
 - AWS IAM can manage user access to AWS resources, by defining fine-grained access rights: